MicrosoftDocs/visualstudio-docs/docs/ide/how-to-add-or-remove-references-by-using-the-reference-manager.md

 The **Projects** tab lists all compatible projects within the current solution, in the **Solution** sub-tab.

 A project can reference another project that targets a different version of the .NET Framework.
 For example, you could create a project that targets the [!INCLUDE[net_v40_short](../code-quality/includes/net_v40_short_md.md)] but that references an assembly that's been built for the .NET Framework 2.
 However, the .NET Framework 2 project can't reference a [!INCLUDE[net_v40_short](../code-quality/includes/net_v40_short_md.md)] project.
-For more information, see [Multi-targeting overview](../ide/visual-studio-multi-targeting-overview.md).
+For more information, see [Framework targeting overview](../ide/visual-studio-multi-targeting-overview.md).

 A project that targets the [!INCLUDE[net_v40_short](../code-quality/includes/net_v40_short_md.md)] is incompatible with a project that targets the [!INCLUDE[net_client_v40_long](../deployment/includes/net_client_v40_long_md.md)].